Get tax credits or child benefit paid into a Post Office card account? Set up an alternative account now or your payments will stop

 It's important to note that the deadline above only applies to payments from HMRC, so if you want to keep your Post Office card account open – for example, because you still have some money left in it – you can do so, for now.

-Plus, if you get any benefits from the DWP, or your state pension, paid into your Post Office card account, this will continue until November 2022, when Post Office card accounts will be closed for good.
-There are around 382,000 active Post Office card accounts, according to the latest figures from the DWP.
+Plus, if you get any benefits from the DWP, or your state pension, paid into your Post Office card account, this will continue until November, when Post Office card accounts will be closed for good.
+There were around 300,000 active Post Office card accounts in October 2021, according to the latest figures available from DWP.

 But if you can, it's still worth making alternative arrangements now – this will minimise the risk of unexpected delays to your payments next year.
 If you get any payments from the DWP, you should get a letter with a form to fill out so they can be transferred to a different account.
 Alternatively, you can call its dedicated helpline on 0800 085 7133.

-The work and pensions secretary, Thérèse Coffey, told MPs in May that uptake of the accounts had been "exceptionally low" in the last year and that she believed "the vast majority" of people using Post Office card accounts already had an alternative bank account.
+The work and pensions secretary, Thérèse Coffey, told MPs in May 2021 that uptake of the accounts had been "exceptionally low" in the previous year and that she believed "the vast majority" of people using Post Office card accounts already had an alternative bank account.